When it comes to classic Italian pasta recipes, Pasta Puttanesca was one of the most requested pasta sauces I made during my career as a chef.

 If you’ve never heard of Pasta Puttanesca, (aka spaghetti alla puttanesca) its humble beginnings are linked to the prostitutes of Italy during world war II.
 Puttanesca roughly translates to “lady of the night” which offers credence to this story, but others point to a different reason, how this pungent, aromatic sauce got its name.

 But no matter how the name came about, it’s a delicious quick dinner that can be on your dinner table faster than ordering takeout.

 One of my other favorite classic pasta recipes is Cacio e Pepe.

 What ingredients are in Pasta Puttanesca?

-Let’s start by gathering the ingredients we need to make Pasta Puttanesca.
+Let’s start by gathering the ingredients we need to make Baked Chicken Drumsticks.
 In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.